Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 • Enagic's official manual warns: "Do not drink if you have kidney problems"

-• Animal studies using pH 11.2-12 water showed impaired growth and cardiac necrosis
+• Animal studies using pH 11.2 to 12 water showed impaired growth and cardiac necrosis

-Understanding pH versus H₂ concentration prevents costly purchasing mistakes. pH measures acidity/alkalinity on a 0-14 scale, with 7 as neutral.
-The body tightly regulates blood pH at 7.35-7.45 through kidney and lung function.
-Drinking alkaline water creates negligible systemic pH changes, as Harvard Health and scientific consensus confirms.
+Understanding pH versus H2 concentration prevents costly purchasing mistakes. pH measures acidity/alkalinity on a 0 to 14 scale, with 7 as neutral.
+The body tightly regulates blood pH at 7.35 to 7.45 through kidney and lung function.
+Drinking alkaline water creates negligible systemic pH changes.

 Measurement Unit Conversion Clinical Range